Automatic detection of CMEs using synthetically-trained Mask R-CNN: Introduction

 Two alternatives to approach A are using fully unsupervised learning, e.g., with an auto-encoder architecture \citep{xia2017}, not explored so far; or producing a suitable training dataset for supervised segmentation, i.e. including a known true mask for each image.
 Supervised segmentation has the advantage that the error between inferred ($\bar{M}$) and true ($M$) masks can be quantified using common metrics, such as Intersection over Union ($IoU$) or the Relative Symmetric Difference ($RSD$), see e.g., \cite{reinke2021}:

 Training data can be generated via manual pixel-level labeling done by a human operator, or synthetically, using a coronal and/or CME model.
-The former was explored recently by \cite{shan2024}, approach C in Fig.~\ref{fig:arch_comp}, who manually labeled 375 LASCO C2 images to train the SegFromer model \citep{xie2021}; and by \citet{bauer2025}, approach D in Fig.~\ref{fig:arch_comp}, who produced $\approx$\,8400 labels for images of the Heliospheric Imagers \citep[HI,][]{eyles2009} onboard STEREO and trained the 3D U-Net model \citep{ronneberger2015}. \cite{shan2024} introduce an improved multi-CME tracking algorithm and report $IoU=0.83$, which is a significant improvement with respect to the $0.49$ of their previous work in \citet{wang2019}.
-On the other hand, \cite{bauer2025} use a beneficial 3D DCNN that allows processing multiple images of a single event at once and report $IoU=0.39$.
+The former was explored recently by \cite{shan2024}, approach C in Fig.~\ref{fig:arch_comp}, who manually labeled 375 LASCO C2 images to train the SegFromer model \citep{xie2021}; and by \citet{bauer2025}, approach D in Fig.~\ref{fig:arch_comp}, who produced $\approx$\,8400 labels for images of the Heliospheric Imagers \citep[HI,][]{eyles2009} onboard STEREO and trained the 3D U-Net model \citep{ronneberger2015}. \cite{shan2024} introduce an improved multi-CME tracking algorithm and report $IoU=0.83$, which is a significant improvement with respect to the $0.49$ of their previous work in \citet{wang2019}. \textbf{\cite{shan2024} have also released a 2D segmentation catalog, and used this technique to produce also a 3D CME catalog, see the reference for further details.} On the other hand, \cite{bauer2025} uses a beneficial 3D DCNN that allows processing multiple images of a single event at once and reports $IoU=0.39$.
 We note that the latter uses data from HI, which observes CMEs much farther from the Sun (up to 330 R$_{\odot}$), and thus the images are typically noisier, and the fainter CMEs are considerably more difficult to differentiate from moving background/foreground material.

 The works presented in Fig.~\ref{fig:arch_comp}, and briefly described above, are important contributions to the advancement of automatic CME segmentation and characterization.
-Their results show that ML-based approaches are generally better than image processing algorithms at detecting weaker CMEs in earlier stages, smaller changes in the identified CME region, CMEs in more complex scenarios such as those containing fast-moving background/foreground material, and CMEs with smaller angular widths. \cite{alshehhi2021} also show that their method is closer to the results of the manual CDAW catalog than to those of the CACTus and CORIMP algorithms for 2000 random CMEs.
+Their results show that ML-based approaches are generally better than image processing algorithms at detecting weaker CMEs in earlier stages, smaller changes in the identified CME region, CMEs in more complex scenarios such as those containing fast-moving background/foreground material, and CMEs with smaller angular widths. \cite{alshehhi2021} also shows that their method is closer to the results of the manual CDAW catalog than to those of the CACTus and CORIMP algorithms for 2000 random CMEs.